Departing Butler leaders thanked for service

 City Planner Steve Bingham announced he has issued the final permit for a residential structure in the Chapman Trails Phase II subdivision.
 That leaves approximately 12 lots in Mayerknoll Plat III on the city’s northwest side for new houses, plus scattered lots throughout the city where older homes were demolished.

-Before Monday’s meeting concluded, each of the departing officials was presented with an award in recognition of their service by City Council President Eric Johnson and council member Tammy Davis.
+Before Monday’s meeting concluded, each of the departing officials was presented with an award in recognition of his or her service by City Council President Eric Johnson and council member Tammy Davis.
 Johnson and Davis were unopposed in the November election.

 Walter announced at the end of last year that he would not seek another four-year term.
 Baker and Eldridge were defeated by Mayor-elect Mike Hartman in a three-way Republican primary in May.
-Chrisman was defeated by Republican Bill White in the city’s only opposed race in November.
+Chrisman was defeated by Republican Bill White in the city’s only contested council race in November.

+Hartman thanked all of the outgoing officials.
+“There’s a lot of leadership and experience walking out the door,” he said.

+Auburn Mayor-elect Mike Ley shared those sentiments.
+“It really is an honor to be in public service,” he said.
+“I applaud you for doing the job and serving your community.”

 “It’s been a real privilege serving for almost 11 years,” Eldridge said.
 “There’s been a lot of changes the last 10 years, and I’m excited to see what happens with new people and new ideas.”